jolexa/aws-codebuild-dockerhub/README.md

 deviate from any these.
 1. There is a hosted zone in Route53
 2. Custom Domain is desired
-3. Credstash table is in the same region as the `PRIMARY_REGION`
+3. Password saved in EC2 SSM Parameter Store is in the same region as the `PRIMARY_REGION`

 There are additional helpers in the Makefile to provision this [website](https://aws-codebuild-dockerhub.jolexa.us/)